pawanit17/gitlab-java-integration/README.md

 # Project Overview
-gitlab-java-integration, is a project that connects to Gitlab source repositories via Gitlab4J Java API and does update to the source code in it leaving a commit message.
+`gitlab-java-integration`, is a project that connects to Gitlab source repositories via Gitlab4J Java API and does update to the source code in it leaving a commit message.
 This is a very useful reference for beginners who would want to use such programmatical access to their source code bases in Gitlab.

 ## Depedendent Gitlab4J jar files
 This project is dependent on the Gitlab4J jar files for interacting with Gitlab source repositories.
 Visit [Gitlab4J](https://github.com/gitlab4j/gitlab4j-api) for more information.